Summary of Chapter 2. Anatomy of an app

 View derivatives (often called elements), which are familiar objects such as text, bitmaps, sliders, buttons, list boxes, and so on.

-This chapter demonstrates how to create an application and focuses on the
+This chapter demonstrates how to create an application by focusing on the

 Label, which is the